-The melding of disciplines and advances in methods of analysis using neutron and synchrotron X-ray diffraction are revealing the most complete picture of metals under complex conditions—according to Bragg Institute senior researcher and project leader, Klaus-Dieter Liss.
+The melding of disciplines and advances in methods of analysis using neutron and synchrotron X-ray diffraction are revealing the most complete picture of metals under complex conditions—according to senior researcher and project leader, Dr Klaus-Dieter Liss.

 Insights from applying these methods are leading to the development of materials that are strong, durable, easily-shaped, easy-to-use and, importantly, can withstand extreme conditions.
 Metals that can retain their performance when subject to high temperature, pressure, shock and load, are important in the automotive, aerospace, nuclear, biomedical and smart device industries.

-Liss leads a multi-disciplinary team at the Bragg Institute with qualifications and expertise in physics, instrumentation, mechanical engineering and materials science, who are investigating microstructures in metals, that is, all aspects of the arrangement of atoms and the mechanisms that occur at that level.
+Liss leads a multi-disciplinary team with qualifications and expertise in physics, instrumentation, mechanical engineering and materials science, who are investigating microstructures in metals, that is, all aspects of the arrangement of atoms and the mechanisms that occur at that level.
 He is also a member of the advanced diffraction and scattering beamline proposal group at the ANSTO-operated Australian Synchrotron in Melbourne.
-An expert group at ANSTO’s Institute of Materials Engineering collaborates on many projects.
+An expert group of materials engineers at ANSTO collaborates on many projects.

 Recently Liss was invited to present an overview of the team’s work carried out over the last 10 years in two sessions at the prestigious meeting of the Minerals, Metals and Materials Society (TMS) held in the US.
 The meeting brought together more than 4,000 business leaders, engineers, scientists and other professionals in the materials field.